garrandall/popular-music-data/tracks/mama-genesis.md

 ---
 I can't see you mama
 But I can hardly wait
-Ooh, to touch and to feel you mama
+Oh, to touch and to feel you mama
 Oh, I just can't keep away

 In the heat and the steam of the city